We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 2010 $ 43,764 $31,532

 The median annual income for both males and females generally increased from 2014 to 2020.
 In 2020, the female-to-male earnings ratio was 0.830.
 This is not a significant change from the previous year.
-However, it is an improvement over previous years.
+However, it has slightly improved over the years.

 Age is another notable factor in terms of average income and median earnings.
 Historically, people make the highest amount in their 40s to 60s.
 This may be because they are more established and/or experienced in their career.
 On the other hand, younger workers tend to make less money.